mikependon/RepoDB.NET/pages/features/classmapping.md

 # Class Mapping

 This is a feature that would allow you to map the .NET CLR type (or class properties) into its equivalent database objects and types.
-It includes the `Class Name`, `Property Name`, `Primary`, `Identity` and `Database Type` mappings.
+It includes the `Class Name`, `Property Name`, `Primary`, `Identity` `Property Handler` and `Database Type` mappings.

 #### Class Name Mapping